Sudzha

 Sudzha (Суджа, /ru/) is a town and the administrative center of Sudzhansky District in Kursk Oblast, Russia, located on the Sudzha and Oleshnya rivers 105 km southwest of Kursk, the administrative center of the oblast.
-It has a population of 5,127 people.
+As of the 2021 census, it has a population of 5,127 people.

 It is the natural gas exchange feeder where the Trans-Siberian pipeline meets the Brotherhood pipeline.

-The town was occupied by Ukrainian forces between August 15, 2024 and March 12, 2025 as a result of an incursion into the region.
+The town was briefly occupied by Ukrainian forces between August 15, 2024, and March 12, 2025, following a Ukrainian incursion into the region.